-This file contains a header specifying the data source and an array of entries providing the common information to all the tracks.
+This file contains attributes specifying the data source and an array of variables providing the common information to all the tracks.
 The common information includes the receiver position, and many aspects of the receiver configuration.
-This file is used in conjunction with the <TrackMetaDataFile> files to record the state of the receiver at the time a DDM was calculated.
+Then each track is encapsulated into a group.
+The track group then contains attributes and variables of its own.